ppy/osu-wiki/news/2020-02-04-community-contributors-2019.md

 [![](/wiki/shared/news/2020-02-04-community-contributors-2019/Lasse.jpg)](https://osu.ppy.sh/users/896613)

-While also serving as a key member of the QAT and later the NAT, **Lasse** has managed to maintain really high activity in nominating as well.
-He successfully nominated over 100 maps this year, and also disqualified more than anyone else, all while having a keen eye in his modding.
-Lasse's mods are some of those that consistently understand what mappers are doing, spotting every mistake, and more!
+Serving as a core member of the QAT (and later the NAT), **Lasse** managed to retain extraordinarily high activity in beatmap nomination at the same time, something very rarely seen given the complexity of the QAT/NAT's responsibilities.
+He has successfully nominated over 100 maps in 2019 alone, and is renowned for being the sole person to perform the most disqualifications by a significant margin during the year.

+Beyond this, Lasse also has a keen reputation for his modding style which incorporates a deep understanding of what most mappers are trying to accomplish, showcasing his extensive experience with the craft above all else.

 ### osu!taiko

 [![](/wiki/shared/news/2020-02-04-community-contributors-2019/komasy.jpg)](https://osu.ppy.sh/users/1980256)

 **komasy** made a huge impact on osu!taiko during 2019.
-Within his 9 month tenure before resigning, komasy helped to push over **100** mapsets to the ranked category!
-On top of that, he has been very easy to approach, always responding if you have a question or need an opinion. komasy has helped osu!taiko as a mode, helped newer mappers to figure things out, and been a beacon of knowledge in the community.
+Within his 9 month tenure before resigning, komasy helped push over **100** mapsets to the ranked category!
+On top of that, his approachability and willingness to help have cultivated a glowing reputation among the scene. komasy has helped build osu!taiko as a gamemode and a community, never shying away from assisting newer mappers with their work, and has generally been a beacon of knowledge all around.

 [![](/wiki/shared/news/2020-02-04-community-contributors-2019/Tyistiana.jpg)](https://osu.ppy.sh/users/1421452)

-Having stable activity throughout 2019, **Tyistiana** takes care with each and every mapset.
-Additionally, he actively partakes in disqualification discussions, and he recently does the vast majority of QAH checks too.
-He is serving actively both to push content and assure the quality of maps going for ranked, and is truly a backbone for the osu!taiko game mode!
+Showcasing stability and consistency throughout 2019, **Tyistiana** has been an active nominator on a mission, dominating the performance charts among the Quality Assurance Helpers in his tireless quest to both help mappers push their work into Ranked, and assure their quality at the same time.
+His efforts have been instrumental towards the health of the osu!taiko scene during the year.

 ### osu!catch

 [![](/wiki/shared/news/2020-02-04-community-contributors-2019/Jemzuu.jpg)](https://osu.ppy.sh/users/7890134)

-After a bit of a rocky start, osu!catch's longest standing nominator in terms of consecutive time (430 days!) has been nothing less than extraordinary over the last year.
-Boasting nearly unmatched statistics in resets, disqualifications, and nominations on top of an incredibly impressive tenure in the Quality Assurance Helpers, **Jemzuu** has been a massive help in just about every field that osu!catch has to offer.
-When it comes to being an Elite Nominator, it would be nearly impossible to overlook him.
+After a bit of a rocky start, **Jemzuu** is osu!catch's longest standing beatmap nominator in terms of consecutive time (430 days!) has been nothing less than extraordinary throughout 2019.
+Boasting nearly unmatched statistics in resets, disqualifications, and nominations on top of an incredibly impressive tenure in the Quality Assurance Helpers, he has truly demonstrated a desire and willingness to help.
+His incredible work ethic and contributions make him a prime and well-deserved choice for an Elite Nominator.

 [![](/wiki/shared/news/2020-02-04-community-contributors-2019/wonjae.jpg)](https://osu.ppy.sh/users/5032045)